codesections-playground/gutenberg-theme-demo/content/Theme_Overview.md

 tags = [
 ]
 +++
-This site provides a demo for the Feather theme for the [Gutenberg](https://www.getgutenberg.io/) static site generator.
-Feather was designed by [doomy](https://vaporsoft.net/) and this demo site was built by [Daniel Sockwell](https://www.codesections.com).
+This site provides a demo of the [Gutenberg](https://www.getgutenberg.io) theme Feather, which was designed by [doomy](https://vaporsoft.net).
+This demo site was built by [Daniel Sockwell](https://www.codesections.com).
 Both the theme and this site are licensed under the
 [MIT license](https://opensource.org/licenses/MIT), so you may freely use and redistribute either for commercial or non-commercial work.